What Is Gaucher Disease?

 What Is the Prognosis for an Individual with Gaucher Disease?

-Because symptoms of Gaucher disease vary widely in type and severity, both among the different types and among individuals with the same type, the outlook is similarly varied.
+Because symptoms of Gaucher disease vary widely in type and severity, among individuals with the same subtype, the prognosis is also similarly varied.
 The prognosis for an individual with Gaucher disease depends on the type of Gaucher disease, the severity of symptoms in that particular individual, and the availability and effectiveness of treatment.

 Those with a milder form of type 1 Gaucher disease are expected to have a normal lifespan, particularly if ERT is administered when necessary.
 Some individuals with severe cases of type 1 Gaucher disease may have debilitating symptoms that are more difficult to manage.